buildforfun/fitness_indicator/README.md

 3. Why the market is interesting?
 ---------------------------------------

-People are interested in their body more than ever, there are more and more health youtube channels and the whole fitness wearable market proves this.
+There is a growing focus on health, wellness and physical health.
+This is evidenced by the increase of health-focused Youtube channels and rapid growth of fitness wearable market.